VA Disability Ratings for Depression

 - Medical evidence showing the relationship between his or her service-connected disability and his or her depression

-Service Connection for Depression by Aggravation
+Service Connection by Aggravation

 Service connection for aggravation may be awarded when a veteran’s depression is worsened by military service.
 For example, a veteran may have suffered from depression prior to entering service, but then certain events in service caused his or her depression to worsen.
 Establishing service connection based on the theory of aggravation often requires a medical opinion from a qualified health professional stating it is at least as likely as not the veteran’s depression worsened as a result of his or her service.

 How Does VA Rate Depression?

 Mental health conditions are rated at 0, 10, 30, 50, 70, and 100 percent using VA’s General Rating Formula for Mental Disorders.
 These ratings are based on the level of social and occupational impairment a veteran experiences, and the severity of symptoms VA uses to characterize that impairment.
 For example, a veteran experiencing mild symptoms, or whose symptoms are well controlled by continuous medication, may receive a 10 percent disability rating for depression.
 Veterans with more severe symptoms such as persistent delusions or hallucinations in which he or she hears voices or perceives things that are not actually there, may receive a 100 percent disability rating.
 Self-injurious behaviors and suicide attempts are also consistent with a 100 percent rating.